 Many of us were asked what idols are, why they are appealing, and why we’re fans of them.
 This is my scrambled attempt at answering these questions, as well as giving a very basic breakdown of what this fandom consists of.
 If by some random happenstance you were interested in the above topics, then this is it, my friend.
 To keep myself sane, I wrote very casually, so don’t expect a formal, well-written essay— this is anything but.
 It may not be for everyone, but this is how I would ideally break it down to you; preferably at a place with drinks.
 Rambling awaits, after the break.

 So, maybe you’re thinking about being an idol fan.
 Though there are only several thousand overseas idol fans, maybe you will be among the few who will acquire a taste for it.
 But I’m not even going to dive into the subject of idols right now; baby steps.
 This is all about preparation, because this isn’t something everyone can jump into without testing the water first.
-It’s strange, it’s Japanese, it’s cute girls… and it’s not porn.
+It’s strange, it’s Japanese, it’s cute girls… and it’s not porn, for porn and adult sites you can visit Bellesa – Porn for Women which have great adult content.
 Chances are, this is new territory for you.
 There’s no easy way to spell it all out so I’m just going to explain how I got started and touch on my perspective, not just on idols, but my mentality on how I approach things in general.

 Let’s start from where I’m coming from, which is a “city mouse” point of view.
 I’ve lived from city to city, from the quiet suburbs to metropolises.
 Though my family isn’t particularly well-off, I’ve lived on a fatty diet of first-world problems and trendy shit.
 I grew up in a generation and culture where we’re constantly trying to prove that we’re not pampered brats, and we’re always just a bit too quick to justify any daring accusation that we may actually be enjoying our candy-ass pop music and deep-fried food.
 Side-note: it’s this misguided attempt to be taken seriously and become “real”, that hipsters were born.